mao-yining/competitest.vim/README.md

   - set it to `0` if you want to run all the testcases together
   - set it to any positive integer to run that number of testcases contemporarily
 - `maximum_time`: maximum time, in milliseconds, given to processes.
 If it's exceeded process will be killed
 - `output_compare_method`: how given output (stdout) and expected output should be compared.
 It can be a string, representing the method to use, or a custom function.
 Available options follows:
   - `"exact"`: character by character comparison
   - `"squish"`: compare stripping extra white spaces and newlines
   - custom function: you can use a function accepting two arguments, two strings representing output and expected output.
 It should return true if the given output is acceptable, false otherwise.
 Example:
     ```vim
     {
         output_compare_method: (output: string, expected_output: string): bool => {
-            if output == expected_output then
+            if output == expected_output
                 return true
             else
                 return false
-            end
+            endif
         },
     }
     ```

-- `view_output_diff`: view diff between actual output and expected output in their respective windows
-- `testcases_directory`: where testcases files are located, relatively to current file's path
+- `view_output_diff`: view diff between actual output and expected output in their respective windows `testcases_directory`: where testcases files are located, relatively to current file's path
-- `testcases_use_single_file`: if true testcases will be stored in a single file instead of using multiple text files.
-If you want to change the way already existing testcases are stored see [conversion](#convert-testcases)
-- `testcases_auto_detect_storage`: if true testcases storage method will be detected automatically.
-When both text files and single file are available, testcases will be loaded according to the preference specified in `testcases_use_single_file`
-- `testcases_single_file_format`: string representing how single testcases files should be named (see [file-format modifiers](#file-format-modifiers))
 - `testcases_input_file_format`: string representing how testcases input files should be named (see [file-format modifiers](#file-format-modifiers))
 - `testcases_output_file_format`: string representing how testcases output files should be named (see [file-format modifiers](#file-format-modifiers))
 - `companion_port`: competitive companion port number
 - `receive_print_message`: if true notify user that plugin is ready to receive testcases, problems and contests or that they have just been received
 - `template_file`: templates to use when creating source files for received problems or contests.
 Can be one of the following:
   - `false`: do not use templates
   - string with [file-format modifiers](#file-format-modifiers): useful when templates for different file types have a regular file naming
     ```vim
     template_file: "~/path/to/template.$(FEXT)"
     ```
   - table with paths: table associating file extension to template file
     ```vim
     template_file: {
         c: "~/path/to/file.c",